abhishektiwari/jwtforge/README.md

   --issuer http://localhost:8787
 ```

 Direct execution does not write Postman files.
 Use `jwtforge pentest generate` when Postman/Newman artifacts are required.
-See [OpenAPI JWT Pen Testing](https://jwtforge.dev/docs/pentest) and the runnable `examples/petstore-service` example.
+See the [OpenAPI Pen Test Generator](https://jwtforge.dev/docs/openapi-pen-test-generator) documentation and the runnable `examples/petstore-service` example.

 ## Local Development